 Yes.
-When verifying eligibility using ProviderOne, if the client is enrolled in a Medicaid agency-managed care plan, managed care enrollment will be displayed on the client benefit inquiry screen.
-A client enrolled in one of the Medicaid agency-contracted managed care plans must receive all PPC services, including nursing facility room and board, directly through that plan.
+When verifying eligibility using ProviderOne, if the client is enrolled in an HCA-managed care plan, managed care enrollment will be displayed on the client benefit inquiry screen.
+A client enrolled in one of the HCA-contracted managed care plans must receive all PPC services, including nursing facility room and board, directly through that plan.
 The client's managed care plan is responsible for arranging and providing for all PPC services for a client enrolled in a managed care plan.
 Clients can contact their managed care plan by calling the telephone number provided to them.
-The Medicaid agency does not process or reimburse claims for managed care clients for services provided under the Apple Health contract.
+HCA does not process or reimburse claims for managed care clients for services provided under the Apple Health contract.